Home » Archive » Safe Messaging Apps for Kids

 • Steal Children’s Personal Data

 Most messaging apps and social media platforms are restricted to those below 13 years of age.
-However, according to Common Sense, 28% of children start using them before 13.
-Although some children fake their age to use these services (a topic you as a parent should watch out for and can prevent by using Safes), there are messengers specially designed for children under 13.
+However, according to Common Sense Media, 28% of children start using them before 13.
+Although some children fake their age to use these services, there are messaging apps specially designed for children under 13.

-Kids messaging apps restrict the people your child can chat with to those you allow.
+The best kid-friendly messenger apps on Android and iOS restrict the people your child can chat with to those you allow.
 You are given access to read messages and block contacts.
 Also, children cannot remove messages or hide them from you.

 Messenger Kids

-Messenger Kids is a free messenger app created for Android and iOS devices by Meta Platforms (Formerly Facebook).
-Its primary audience is children between 6-12 years old.
+Messenger Kids is one of the best kid-friendly messenger apps for iOS and Android devices by Meta Platforms (Formerly Facebook).
+This Facebook Messenger app is free and its primary audience is children between 6-12 years old.
 There would be no reason for older children to use Messenger Kids since they can use Messenger, another app created by Meta Platforms.

 With this app, your child can only send messages or make audio/video calls with their family and friends (which you should first approve).
 You can constantly monitor the contact list and messages.
 Your child can’t delete or hide messages.
 Although moderators check the content of messages, your child can also report messages they find questionable to you.